The Fine Art of Communication Measurement

 I recall an example of a bank implementing a new ticketing system.
 Despite the best of intentions, the long queues, which the system was designed to reduce, are worse than ever.
 Customers complain to the frontline staff, but when employees turn around and say, “we know the problem, but head office doesn’t want to listen”, you realise where communication has failed.
 It failed to get people on board to the new system; but more importantly, it fails to ensure multidirectional communication to hear first-hand what staff experience on the ground.

 All of this is measurable and can demonstrate the success, or lack thereof, of communication.
 Most importantly, when done consistently, it is able to achieve great financial risk management, by identifying the gaps early in a campaign and mitigate the long term effect.

 In the example of external communication, how did communication activities translate into feet through the door; cost usage per square meter, etc. While many of these figures are measured by other functions within the organisation, communication often fails to obtain these metrics and link them – at least in part – to the hard work done through communication.
 How did thought leadership make people feel your brand was more trustworthy, and as a result increase sales over a particular period?
 The correlations are endless and very unique per organisation.

 An excellent strategic insight is the development of a group-wide communication dashboard that enables the function to report, in a single birds’ eye view, on the effectiveness of its programmes and campaigns.
 But this cannot rely solely on the famous annual engagement survey or reputation report.
 Organisations need a real time tool to help understand what is going on and how to take action instantly.

 Exciting times to be in the communication space!

-If you are interested in developing your career in communications, or would like help finding the best talent to hire into your communications team, please all us today: Sophie Collins for permanent external communications, Sara Tehrani for permanent internal communications, and Andy Macleod for interim communications.
+If you are interested in developing your career in communications, or would like help finding the best talent to hire into your communications team, please all us today: Sophie Collins for permanent external communications, Sara Tehrani for permanent internal communications, and Matthew Gibbs for interim communications.